University of Maryland Children's Hospital Team Performs Rare Pediatric Double Lung-Heart Transplant

 "Just a few years ago, we wouldn't keep a person on ECMO for more than a few days," says K Barry Deatrick, MD, assistant professor of surgery at UMSOM, a pediatric cardiac surgeon and director of the life support program at UMMC.
 While on ECMO, Lindsey was up and walking.
 "We believe that mobility helps patients' outcomes.
 Our specialized physical therapy team makes it possible for patients like Lindsey to safely get out of bed and walk around," says Dr. Deatrick.

 Lindsey had bilateral lung-heart transplant surgery in December 2018 during the holidays.
-The operation was performed by Dr. Griffith, Dr. Deatrick and Sunjay Kaushal, MD, PhD, professor of surgery at UMSOM, director of pediatric and adult congenital cardiac surgery and co-director of the children’s heart program at UMCH.
+The operation was performed by Dr. Griffith and Dr. Deatrick.

 After surgery, Lindsey went back to the PICU to recover.
 She was visited daily by more than 20 providers of different areas of medicine including anesthesiology, critical care, infectious disease, pulmonology, cardiology, nursing, physical therapy and respiratory therapy.
 When she was finally discharged in February, her care team lined the hallway of the PICU to cheer her on and wish her well.
 A blue sky and warm sunshine greeted Lindsey as she exited the hospital.
 She hadn't been outside in six months.